halcharger/website-allenfirth-info/index.md

-      I've got a **Bachelors Degree in Informatics** from the University of South Africa (2004) as well being certified as a **Microsoft Certified Solutions Developer** since 2000.
-But as you know certificates mean little and my two decades of hands on experience speak volumes are what inform my decisions.
+      I've got a **Bachelors Degree in Informatics** from the University of South Africa (2003) as well as being certified as a **Microsoft Certified Solutions Developer** since 2000.

+      But as you know certificates mean little and my two decades of hands on experience speak volumes and for the basis for my technical decision making.
     section_id: about
     title: About
     type: contentblock